masayukig/terminal-software-again/terminal-software-again.rst

 DISCLAIMER
 ==========

-| These slide are my own opinion.
+.. cowsay:: These slide are my own opinion.

 Agenda